Our case managers can answer your questions and connect you to an attorney.

 If there is no clear explanation for a resident’s injury or health condition, neglect or abuse may be involved.

 Tip: It’s a good idea to keep a notebook and jot down any signs of abuse or neglect you may see, along with the date they occurred.
-This information may be helpful in suing a nursing home for negligence.
+This information may be helpful when suing a nursing home for negligence.

 If you think your loved one is being neglected, but you’re not sure what to do, our case managers may be able to help.
 Chat now for free to see what options may be available to you.